 The ability to analyze products and services — particularly systems and applications, in order to then translate that information for ease-of-use in a clear and concise manner.

 One of the most basic tenets of marketing is knowing your customer.
 Anyone who effectively communicates business information to diverse audiences understands the power of identifying and understanding customer likes and dislikes for a more targeted message.

 4. Master the Subject Matter

 If you don’t understand it, you can’t explain it – even worse, you stand a greater chance of confusing the receiver of your information.
 Rule of thumb, learning is a life long endeavor and there is always an opportunity to know more.

 AP Stylebook writing and editing are commonly used by communication professionals across multiple business disciplines, and considered a sacred rules book for communicating textual information.
 It establishes a concise and consistent method for writing copy, while standardizing a pattern for how content is presented across your organization.

-Charles Martin is a communication management consultant, with over 20 years of combined knowledge and expertise in marketing, journalism, digital media development, project management, information technology and business data analytics.
+Charles Martin is a communications consultant, with over 20 years of combined knowledge and hands-on expertise in marketing, journalism, digital media, project management, IT and data analytics.
 Martin holds a BA in English/Mass Communications from Massachusetts College of Liberal Arts, and MPA from North Carolina Central University.